perfectsense/gyro-docs/extending/directive/implementation.rst

 Your directive's ``process`` method will be called whenever Gyro encounters a reference with the name of your directive in it.
-Your directive will be passed in a `DiffableScope <https://github.com/perfectsense/gyro/blob/master/core/src/main/java/gyro/core/scope/DiffableScope.java>`_ object, this gives you access to Gyro's internal scope (map of values), and a `DirectiveNode <https://github.com/perfectsense/gyro/blob/master/core/src/main/java/gyro/lang/ast/block/DirectiveNode.java>`_ object, this gives you a direct access to Gyro's AST for you to manupulate it as you please.
+Your directive will be passed in a `DiffableScope <https://github.com/perfectsense/gyro/blob/master/core/src/main/java/gyro/core/scope/DiffableScope.java>`_ object, this gives you access to Gyro's internal scope (map of values), and a `DirectiveNode <https://github.com/perfectsense/gyro/blob/master/core/src/main/java/gyro/lang/ast/block/DirectiveNode.java>`_ object, this gives you direct access to Gyro's AST for you to manipulate it as you please.

 Example
 +++++++